top of page

 Beyond a certain point, improvements in external conditions—more money, better access, increased comfort—produce diminishing returns.
 People with similar objective conditions often diverge significantly in their mental wellbeing, life satisfaction, and overall well being.
 Some are stable, directed, and engaged.
 Others are fragmented, reactive, and uncertain.

 This is the limit of objective well-being.
-It can create the conditions for stability, but it does not produce stability itself.
+It can create the conditions for stability, but it does not produce stability itself; long-term stability depends on consistent daily habits that support well-being rather than occasional intense efforts.

 The Hidden Problem: Confusing Access With Capacity